TomasVokurka165/hackathon-2025/readme.md

 5. Model returns the AI agent’s reply.
 6. Flask sends the reply back to the frontend, which displays it in the chat window.

 > **Note:** Each AI agent currently does not maintain conversation memory.
-Multi-turn memory can be added later using Redis or in-memory storage, iF We hAvE tImEeeeEeEEe :(
+Multi-turn memory can be added later using Redis or in-memory storage, iF We hAvE tImEeeeEeEEe (screams internally) :(

 ---